-- (A) Notes payable received on April 10, 2020 as part of the SBA's Paycheck Protection Program to be forgiven if all employee retention criteria are met and the funds are used for eligible expenses.
-Monthly payments of principal and interest through April 10, 2022, with interest rate of 1 percent, forgiveness subject to approval by the SBA.
-In May 2021, the Foundation received formal approval that the PPP loan and accrued interest had been forgiven in full by the SBA. - (B) Notes payable received on January 25, 2021 as part of the SBA's Paycheck Protection Program to be forgiven if all employee retention criteria are met and the funds are used for eligible expenses.
-Monthly payments of principal are subject to the Paycheck Protection Program Rules, with interest rate of 1 percent, forgiveness subject to approval by the SBA.
-In August 2021, the Foundation received formal approval that the PPP loan and accrued interest had been forgiven in full by the SBA. - (C) Capital lease obligations includes software under capital lease expiring at various dates through December 2023, including imputed interest ranging from 1.8 percent to 5.0 percent; secured by the underlying software.
+- (A) Notes payable received on January 25, 2021 as part of the SBA's Paycheck Protection Program (PPP) to be forgiven if all employee retention criteria are met and the funds are used for eligible expenses.
+Monthly payments of principal are subject to the PPP Rules, with interest rate of 1 percent, forgiveness subject to approval by the SBA.
+In August 2021, the Foundation received formal approval that the PPP loan and accrued interest had been forgiven in full by the SBA. - (B) Capital lease obligations include software under capital lease expiring at various dates through December 2023, including imputed interest ranging from 1.8 percent to 5.0 percent; secured by the underlying software.

-Aggregate annual maturities of long-term debt and payments on capital lease obligations at June 30, 2021 are:
+Aggregate annual maturities of capital lease obligations at June 30, 2022 are: